 Why choose Paris for a Pre-Wedding shoot?

-Paris is known as the City of Love, and for me it’s probably the most romantic city in the world.
-It’s also known as the City of Lights, which gives a clue to some of the wonderful shots we can take here.
-If you’re telling the story of a romance, then such a romantic city is going to provide a great backdrop.
+Paris is known as the City of Lights, which gives a clue to some of the wonderful pre-wedding photography we can do here.
+It's also known as the City of Love, and for me, it’s probably the most romantic city in the world.
+If you’re telling the world about your love for each other, then such a romantic city is going to provide a great photographic backdrop.
 And as well as having that resonance, I think it’s a spectacular city to shoot in, with a lot of options.

-Photographically, it’s very diverse: there are lots of options including majestic parks, such as the Jardin de Luxembourg.
-It’s a very relaxed city in some respects; the security isn’t as omnipresent as it is in London.
-You can pretty much get away with photographing whatever you want, providing you know the ropes and how not to draw attention to yourself.
-On the other hand, one of the things that makes Paris difficult is that it’s very crowded and a lot of people do pre-weddings there.
-However, using my knowledge, we can get away from the crowds and also shoot things in the optimum light.
+locations.
+Photographically, it’s very diverse: there are lots of options including majestic parks, or stylish boulevard life.
+It’s a very relaxed city in some respects; the security isn’t omnipresent which means you can pretty much photograph wherever you want, providing you know the ropes.
+But one of the things that makes Paris difficult is that it’s very crowded and a lot of people do pre-weddings there.
+Using my knowledge, we can get away from the crowds and shoot things in the optimum light.

 Best locations for a pre-wedding in Paris